 Our objective is to supply the highest quality plants.
-To do this we carry out regular visits to our suppliers to hand pick our stock whilst also checking their biosecurity standards and doing our own risk register assessment on suppliers.
+To achieve this, we carry out regular visits to our suppliers to hand pick our stock whilst also checking their biosecurity standards and doing our own pest risk analysis.

-At Provender Nurseries the Nursery Production & Biosecurity Manager is the dedicated person responsible for the biosecurity & plant health and APHA’s direct contact within the business.
-It is the Nursery Production & Biosecurity Manager’s job to keep up to date with all the latest legislations and changes for importing stock from European and non-European countries, to reduce the risk of bringing in and spread of any regulated pest and diseases.
-Whilst also passing on the information down through the rest of the business, making sure everyone in the company understands their roles and responsibilities for biosecurity.
-Provender Nurseries uses a wide range of plant suppliers, who are screened with regular questionnaires regarding their biosecurity & plant health principles, as well as carrying out yearly visits to hand pick the stock to bring it in.
+At Provender Nurseries, the Nursery, Production and Biosecurity Manager is the dedicated person responsible for the biosecurity, plant health, and is APHA’s direct contact within the business.
+They keep up to date with all the latest legislations and changes for importing stock from European and non-European countries to reduce the risk of bringing in and spreading any regulated pest and diseases.
+Provender Nurseries has a wide range of plant suppliers and carries out yearly visits to hand pick the stock to bring it in.

-How Provender Nurseries Plan on achieving its Biosecurity & Plant Health policy
+How Provender Nurseries Plan on Achieving its Biosecurity and Plant Health Policy

 - Continued staff training and development.

-- Complying with all new and old legislation brought in by government bodies.
+- Compliance with all new and old legislation brought in by government bodies.

-- Membership of trade bodies, BALI & HTA.
+- Membership of trade bodies, BALI and HTA.

-- To carry out “Pest Risk Analysis” on the plant species we hold, to mitigate the risk of spreading pest & disease.
+- Carrying out “Pest Risk Analysis” on the plant species we hold to mitigate the risk of spreading pest and disease.

 - Attend any training courses held internally or externally.

-- Be mindful of any problems around site and report them to the Nursery Manager.
+- Be mindful of any problems around the site and report them to the nursery manager.